Jack Lee, a retired engineer, worked at IBM for 28 years. He has traveled all over the world.

-I just turned 65 years old this month.
-It is a milestone of sorts.
-One of the rites of passage is signing up for Medicare coverage.
+When I turned 65 years old, it felt like a milestone of sorts.
+One of the rites of passage that came with my 65th year was signing up for Medicare coverage.
 Here is how I did it.

 Medicare Program Supplement Insurance

-- Part A & B: hospital and medical coverage.
+- Parts A and B: hospital and medical coverage

 - Part C: extended coverage.

 - One month before your 65th birthday, you can stop by your local social security office to sign up for Medicare.
 You can also do it online with your computer.
 After the initial application, you will be notified to bring some identification to the office.
-If all checks out, you can expect to receive your Medicare card in the mail in approximately 2-3 weeks.
+If all checks out, you can expect to receive your Medicare card in the mail in approximately two to three weeks.

 - Sign up for Plan D drug coverage.
-Even though I am currently healthy and do not require any prescription drugs, I was adviced to take the insurance anyway.
+Even though I am currently healthy and do not require any prescription drugs, I was advised to take the insurance anyway.
 This way, I would be covered going forward.
-If you choose to delay coverage, when you do decide you need it, there will be a penalty payment.
+If you choose to delay coverage, there will be a penalty payment when you do decide you need it.

 - Select a plan for extended coverage.
-Currently, in New York State, there are 9 companies that offer insurance coverage.
+Currently, in New York State, there are nine companies that offer insurance coverage.
 In my case, the cheapest plan is the HDF with First United American Insurance Company.
 This plan is ideal for people who are basically healthy.
-It does carry a $2100 cap, which means I would be responsible for the first $2100 per year.
+It does carry a $2,100 cap, which means I am responsible for the first $2,100 of medical expenses that I incur per year.
 The good news is if I ever get a serious disease, I can switch to a more expensive plan at any time of the year.
 Once I am recovered, I can switch back.
 This is good information to know.

 My Choices and Costs

-Payment options.
-With each coverage, you can choose how to make payments.
+- Payment options: With each selection, you can choose how to make payments.
 Since I have not collected on Social Security benefits, I decided to receive a monthly statement bill.
 Once I sign up for Social Security in the future, I can choose to have the premium deducted from my benefits automatically.

 Upon turning 65, you will be bombarded with calls and mails from various groups and insurance companies.
 They want your business.
 You will also receive lots of documents from the Social Security office.
 For the most part, you can ignore them.

-You do need to follow-up after you signed up.
+You do need to follow-up after you sign up.
 Medicare is renewed every year.
 You can change your options every year depending on your circumstances.

 How Does It Work?